 Is Standing Harmful?

-Standing isn’t in an of itself harmful, after all, it’s a natural posture of the body.
+Standing isn’t by its very nature harmful.
+After all, it’s a natural posture of the body.
 However, when you work on a job that requires to stand for hours on end, you will have a greater chance of developing the following conditions:

 Foot Related Conditions Associated With Standing for Long Periods of Time